StatMixedML/XGBoostLSS/README.md

 We encourage you to provide feedback on how to enhance XGBoostLSS or request the implementation of additional distributions by opening a new issue.

 ## Installation
+To install XGBoostLSS, please use
 ```python
 pip install git+https://github.com/StatMixedML/XGBoostLSS.git
 ```
 XGBoostLSS currently relies on https://github.com/dsgibbons/shap.git.
 For this package to be properly installed, **please avoid installing xgboostlss in a directory/path or conda/venv environment that contains "xgboost/xgboostlss" or any other xgboost related name**.
-Otherwise, the `dsgibbons/shap` won't turn off cuda building in `dsgibbons/shap setup()` call and xgboostlss won't install properly.
+Otherwise, the `dsgibbons/shap` won't turn off cuda building in `dsgibbons/shap setup()` call and XGBoostLSS will likely not install properly.

 ## How to use
 We refer to the [examples section](https://github.com/StatMixedML/XGBoostLSS/tree/master/examples) for example notebooks.